Keri G

 This symbiotic relationship is great because using disparate data analysis tools or sources is an unnecessary headache you don’t have to deal with in gaining actionable intelligence from your data.

-Like Quid Pro allows users to parse company, patent, or news and blog datasets, Quid Social uses the same interface to deep dive into any social media topic to extract insights from the returned data to inform your brand’s decision-makers.
+Like Quid Connect allows users to parse company, patent, or news and blog datasets, Quid Compete uses the same interface to deep dive into any social media topic to extract insights from the returned data to inform your brand’s decision-makers.

 And not having to transfer your data from one tool to another saves time and energy, which translates directly to your bottom line.
 It also offers in-depth social coverage that enables Quid users to make smarter, faster, data-driven decisions for their business, bypassing the bloat of traditional social media analytic tools.

-Quid Social allows users not only to analyze social conversations but discover:
+The Quid AI Suite as a whole allows users not only to analyze social conversations but discover:

 And this is to name a few.
 The insights gained in these areas can boost your balance sheet through the speed at which brands can make strategic business decisions and enhance their social media marketing strategy.
 Brands can pivot to avoid pitfalls, spot market white space, and stay ahead of the competition.